Civil Engineering BEng (Hons)

-Civil Engineers are responsible for the design and implementation of a wide range of construction projects.
+Civil Engineers are responsible for the design and implementation of a wide range of infrastructure, energy and construction projects.
 The focus in these varies from consultation, advisory, to contractor based work.
 The BEng (Hons) Civil Engineering degree is designed to enhance career prospects by helping students to develop and demonstrate a sound grasp of civil engineering principles in both design and contracting.